Adam de Creeting ~ Adam de Cretingges.

 Escudo de sinople, un escusón de plata; brochante sobre el todo, una rosa de los vientos de sable y oro.

-The International Heraldry Society has his web site in internet in the following address Heraldry-Society.com.
+The International Heraldry Society has its Facebook group in the following address facebook.com/groups/int.herald.

-Categories: Institution, Without divisions, Vert, Inescutcheon, Argent, Surmounted, Overall, Compass rose, Sable and Or.
+Categories: Institution, Without divisions, Vert, Inescutcheon, Argent, Surmounted, Overall (deprecated), Compass rose, Sable and Or.

 Thomas de Warbleton ~ Thomas de Werblintone.